Mac Miller: 1992–2010: Early life and career beginnings

 Malcolm James McCormick was born on January 19, 1992, in the Point Breeze neighborhood of Pittsburgh, Pennsylvania.
 He was a son of Karen Meyers, a photographer, and Mark McCormick, an architect, and had an older brother, Miller.
 His mother is Jewish, and his father is Christian.
-While he and his brother were raised Jewish, he attended a Catholic grade school to "ensure a good education and a chance to play football and lacrosse."
-He later went to Winchester Thurston School, and graduated from Taylor Allderdice High School.
+Miller was raised Jewish and had a bar mitzvah.
+He grew up playing basketball, football, soccer, and lacrosse.
+He attended Winchester Thurston School for a time but graduated from Taylor Allderdice High School.

+At age 5, Miller was gifted a musical keyboard for Hanukkah and told his parents he wished to make music, recalling: "I hooked that thing up and never stopped playing it."
 A self-taught musician, Miller played piano, guitar, drums, and bass by the age of six.
 He first started rapping at the age of 14.
 Before that, he wanted to be a singer.
 In high school, he decided to focus on his rap career, later noting, "Once I hit 15, I got real serious about it and it changed my life completely ...
 I used to be into sports, play all the sports, go to all the high school parties.
 But once I found out hip-hop is almost like a job, that's all I did."

-He originally went by the name Easy Mac (often stylized as EZ Mac) and released the mixtape But My Mackin' Ain't Easy in 2007 at the age of 15.
-By 2009, he established himself as Mac Miller, and released two mixtapes: The Jukebox: Prelude to Class Clown and The High Life.
+Originally going by the name of Easy Mac (often stylized as EZ Mac), he released his first mixtape But My Mackin' Ain't Easy in 2007 at the age of 15.
+In 2008, he and fellow Pittsburgh-based rapper Beedie formed the rap duo The Ill Spoken, and released their mixtape How High.
+The duo decided to part ways shortly after, in order to focus on their solo careers.
+By 2009, he rebranded himself as Mac Miller, and released two mixtapes: The Jukebox: Prelude to Class Clown and The High Life.
 At the 2010 Pittsburgh Hip Hop Awards, Miller won 21 & Under of the Year, and Best Hip Hop Video for "Live Free".

-2010–2013: Breakthrough, Blue Slide Park and Watching Movies with the Sound Off
+2010–2013: Breakthrough

-Miller signed with the independent label Rostrum Records in July 2010, in the lead-up to his mixtape K.I.D.S.
+Miller signed with the independent Pittsburgh-based label Rostrum Records in July 2010, in the lead-up to his mixtape K.I.D.S.
 Rostrum president Benjy Grinberg met Miller while recording with Wiz Khalifa at ID Labs.
 Although Grinberg started giving Miller advice, he did not show interest in getting involved with his career until Miller began work on K.I.D.S., when he "noticed a maturation in his sound and approach to his music".
 By that point, Miller had started attracting interest from other record companies, but chose Rostrum due to its location in his hometown and association with Wiz Khalifa.
 K.I.D.S. was released by Rostrum in August 2010.
 During this time, Miller broke through with a focus on social media engagement, digital sales, and persistent touring, due to a lack of radio airplay or mainstream features.